Pallavigelli/Data-Analysis-Dash-Board/README.md

 # Data-Analysis-Dash-Board
-I have created a dash board of super store
+I have created a dash board of super stores